kristsk/k5z-lang/docs/AShortRationale.md

 However, the language itself is not hard-tied to web-world.
 It would be possible, for example, to do a weird CLI program that suspends its state between runs.
 No idea why anyone would want that, but it could be done.

 There are no practical applications using K5Z.
-But I did manage to get my Masters degree for it, but the paper is in Latvian and thus not that convenient for a wider public.
+But I did manage to get my Master's degree for it, but the thesis is in Latvian and thus not that convenient for a wider public.

 Sadly, I do not remember exactly why the name K5Z was chosen.
-And at this point there is little point of changing it.
+And at this point there is little point to change it.

 # Why is K5Z?